Mother Arelis Beevers Davis

 Mother Davis recently retired as an exemplary Spanish teacher from Frederick Douglas High School in Atlanta, Georgia.
 Among her numerous awards and honors are Who’s Who Among Black Americans and the National Hispanic Society.
 Her community memberships include the Professional Association of Georgia Educators (PAGE), National Association for the Advancement of Colored People (NAACP), and Alpha Kappa Alpha Sorority, Incorporated.

 Married to Bishop James L. Davis for over forty years, her dedication to God and Kingdom building exemplify the essence of true partnership in ministry and marriage.
 Mother Davis considers one of her greatest gifts being a mother to her two daughters, Damarys Monique Burnett and Nicole Tatiana Pass, and her son-in-law, Christopher Burnett.
-The greatest joys of her life are her four grandchildren Patrick James, Ashton James Pass, Baron Christopher Valentino Burnett, and Noel Olivia Burnett.
+The greatest joys of her life are her grandchildren Patrick James, Ashton James Pass, Baron Christopher Valentino Burnett, Noel Olivia Burnett and Violet Joy Cristina.